knsiczarnamagia/wave3-magical-drones-app/backend/README.md

 ## Profiles

 The project contains two run profiles: production (`prod`) and development (`dev`).
-The current profile is specified in the `src/main/java/application.yaml` config file.
-You may temporarily change the setting there, although I recommend to set it in the app execution command as an option: `mvn spring-boot:run -"Dspring-boot.run.profiles"=dev`
+The current profile is specified in the `src/main/resources/application.yaml` config file.
+You may temporarily change the setting there, although I recommend to set it in the app execution command as an option: `mvn spring-boot:run -"Dspring-boot.run.profiles"=dev`.

 ### `prod` production profile